Bachelor of Artificial Intelligence (Honours)

 Career opportunities

 Skilled AI professionals are increasingly in demand as organisations realise the potential of intelligence systems to improve our daily lives – both in and outside the workplace.
-The increasing integration of AI into business practices enhances automation and operating efficiencies such that skilled professionals in this emerging field of IT are highly sought-after across the globe.
+As AI becomes more deeply integrated into business practices, it enhances automation and operational efficiency – driving global demand for skilled professionals in this emerging field of IT.

 As a graduate, you will have a highly specialised skill set that enables you to push boundaries.
-You may find employment in roles such as a data engineer/scientist, data analyst, AI technology engineer, AI ethicist, or an AI architect – to name a few.
+You may find employment as a data engineer, data scientist, data analyst, AI engineer, AI ethicist or AI architect, to name a few.

 Participation requirements